th0mson/python/README.md

    - Edit timeout (sec) for tg_bot timeout in to param tg_bot_timeout;

 ## Testing:
-For testing run scripts in your script folder
+For testing run scripts in your script folder:

 ```python tgbot.py```

 ```python webcheck.py```